panoschron97/FastAPI_Crud_App_MySQL/README.md

 # FastAPI crud app with MySQL

-This repository demonstrates a basic CRUD (Create, Read, Update, Delete) application built using FastAPI and MySQL, enhanced with LLM (Language Model) context for improved understanding and interaction.
+This repository demonstrates a basic CRUD (Create, Read, Update, Delete) application built using FastAPI and MySQL enhanced with LLM (Language Model) context for improved understanding and interaction.
 It provides a foundation for building more complex applications with a structured and maintainable codebase.

 ## Table of Contents